-Background check are a valuable resource for employers, recruiters and hiring managers.
+Background checks are a valuable resource for employers, recruiters and hiring managers.

 It has proven efficacy at identifying qualified applicants during the hiring process but it’s important to observe the various laws that are put in place to protect the privacy of the candidate.

-Before conducting a background check, take a step back and identify the purpose behind it.
+Before conducting a background screening process, take a step back and identify the purpose behind it.
 Some information is irrelevant to a person’s capacity to perform a job while others (such as medical or credit history) will require written consent from the candidate.